EQUITY AND JUSTICE BOOK SERIES

 We are especially interested in books that 1) apply a critical equity and justice lens to trendy school practices and initiatives that tend to detour around direct confrontations with inequity and injustice and 2) that describe in detail how inequity and injustice operate in schools and then offer a deeply-informed, structurally-rooted vision for equity and justice.

-Again, we are looking for equity practices and models that are accessible and applicable to a target audience of educators or educational activists.
+Again, we are looking for equitable and socially just practices and models that are accessible and applicable to a target audience of educators or educational activists.
 We will be publishing books written in conversational language that invite readers into difficult conversations and avoid academic jargon.

 Please follow the guidelines below when preparing a proposal for the series.